Behavioral Validation for Healthcare AI

 About

-Since then I have spent seven years at the intersection of behavioral science and AI — first as Chief Behavioral Research Officer at Xoltar, where I designed and validated a conversational AI agent for smoking cessation that achieved peer-reviewed clinical outcomes in a controlled trial, and now as an independent consultant working with healthtech companies, hospitals, and pharmaceutical organizations on the behavioral validation of healthcare AI.
+In my last role, as Chief Behavioral Research Officer at Xoltar, I designed and validated a conversational AI agent for smoking cessation that achieved peer-reviewed clinical outcomes in a controlled trial.
+Since then, I am an independent consultant working with healthtech companies, hospitals, clinics, and pharmaceutical organizations.

 The through-line is rigorous behavioral science applied to real products, validated against real outcomes — not frameworks that sound credible in a slide deck and dissolve on contact with patients.